mvc-spec/www.mvc-spec.org/src/krazo/docs/install-wildfly-jersey.md

 ## Install Guide for Wildfly

 Note: This guide is not relevant any more.
-Today Ozark supports Wildfly using the RESTEasy integration module.
+Today Eclipse Krazo supports Wildfly using the RESTEasy integration module.
 However, we decided to keep this guide alive.

-The MVC implementation Ozark is based on Jersey.
+The MVC implementation Eclipse Krazo is based on Jersey.
 This makes is a little bit tricky to get MVC running on Wildfly, because Wildfly provides with RESTEasy, a competing JAX-RS implementation.

-To get Ozark running together with Wildfly first you need to add the Ozark implementation together with the Jersey dependencies to your project.
+To get Eclipse Krazo running together with Wildfly first you need to add the Eclipse Krazo implementation together with the Jersey dependencies to your project.
 The the following `pom.xml` example showing the dependency configuration:

 ```xml
 <!-- Java EE dependencies -->